jopijuco/local/README.md

 # local

-**local** is a web platform where only local businesses can sell their products online and show themselves to a possible more customers rather than just their locals and neighbors.
+**local** is a web platform that allows local businesses to sell their products online and make them available to a broader range of customers rather than just their locals ones and neighbors.

-From catering trade to fruit shops or bakeries to specialized businesses and traditional product sellers all have a space on local.
+From restaurants to fruit shops, bakeries, specialized businesses ??? or traditional products' makers and sellers, they all have a chance to sell on **local**.
-Where your local products are accessible to everyone.
+Local and traditional products are now accessible to everyone, everywhere.

 ## Motivation

-This project is a consequence of CS50 course to develop a software from scratch for its final project.
+This project is a consequence of CS50's final project to develop a software from scratch.
-The idea was to build a web based app for small businesses where they have a platform to sell their products beside their usual local customers.
+The idea was to build a web based application for small businesses, allowing them to have a platform to sell and showcase their products to a broader audience.

-From a customer point of view they can find more products that are not accessible in big supermarkets and buy more local in a easier way.
+From a customer point of view they can find more products that are not accessible in big supermarkets and buy local in an easier way.

 ## Version

 `1.0.0`

-* As s **Business** you can:
+* As a **Business** you can:
     * register;
     * log in;
     * create a business (register your activity on **local**);
-    * edit your account info;
+    * edit your account details;
     * add stores;
     * add products;
-    * check orders received;
+    * check orders received.

 * As a **Customer** you can:
     * register;
     * log in;
-    * edit your account info;
+    * edit your account details;
-    * add products to basket;
+    * add products to a basket;
-    * buy products;
+    * buy products.

 ## Screenshots